-are defined.
 This is the question we are dealing with in this article.
-The second task would be to show that the infinite series converges on the Riemann surface.
+The second task would be to show that the infinite series converges on this ``Riemann surface".
 Unfortunately, a derivative in the integrand is missing in ~\cite{ShSt}'s definition of operators $R_j$ and we cannot suggest an easy way to repair their convergence argument, but hope to give (or read!) an alternative proof elsewhere.

-We thank D.Tamarkin for the following observation: when $V(x)$ is a constant, then $p'(x)=0$ and hence the right-hand side \eqref{vNseries} is also zero, therefore no complicated theory is necessary to study this case.